3 Simple Steps to Accurately Track Expenses

 Also, even though YNAB isn’t free, it is ad-free.
 So you won’t be faced with ads for insurance or phone companies or other financial products while you’re using it.
 This allows you to focus on your own budget without distractions.

 Mint is one of the most popular budgeting software systems out there.
-They were one of the very first companies to help consumers digitally track their budgets, and it’s free to sign up.
+It was one of the very first companies to help consumers digitally track their budgets, and it’s free to sign up.

 Connect your accounts, categorize your spending, and then find ways to customize Mint to work for you.
 You can even set up reminders to notify you on your phone to pay your bills.